Want to get more traffic? Check out how easy SEO can be.

 Setting the Home Page as the Preferred URL

-There are times when your home page will be the preferred URL, but not many.
-If all your canonical pages point to your home page, you risk having none of your pages, aside from your index, crawled and indexed by the search engines.
+There are times when your home page will be the preferred URL.
+If all your canonical pages point to your home page, you risk having none of your pages (aside from the ones that have been indexed) crawled and indexed by the search engines.

 Using Multiple Canonical Links